claire-melbourne/vanillajs/README.md

 5. Use any code library or framework you like except:

-* Jquery
+   * jQuery
-* Framer and other design prototyping tools
+   * Framer or other design prototyping tools

 **Puzzle**: